MS München: Contribution to case law

 In 1981, the North Carolina Court of Appeals set a legal precedent that resulted from the loss of München.
 In Rheinberg-Kellerei GmbH v.
 Vineyard Wine Co.
 281 S.E.2d 425 (N.C.
 Ct.
 App.
 1981), the court heard that 620 cases of wine, destined for Wilmington, North Carolina, were lost when the ship foundered.
 Rheinberg-Kellerei GmbH, which had produced and sold the wine, sued its North Carolina wine distributor, Vineyard Wine Co., for the purchase price of the lost shipment.

 The North Carolina Court of Appeals held, however, that the German wine producer could not recover the purchase price.
 It decided the sellers must bear the risk of loss when they fail to give "prompt notice" that the shipment has been dispatched (see FOB).
 Without "prompt notice" that the shipment has been sent, the buyers are denied the opportunity to protect their goods, for example by obtaining insurance, against the risk of any loss, damage or theft.
 This appellate case is used as an example in many U.S. legal textbooks to illustrate the administration of the Uniform Commercial Code.

+This ruling did not ruin Rheinberg-Kellerei, who are still in business as of 2023.